• Skip to primary navigation

 (Sara talks about all of these in detail in the book.)

-I highly recommend Sara's, Home Cooking 101: How to Make Everything Taste Better.
-This is a book you'll turn to again and again.
+I highly recommend Sara's book.
+It's one you'll turn to again and again.
 It's "not just a collection of wonderful recipes, it's also a teaching manual aimed at the home cook.
 Each recipe specifically demonstrates a tip or method that can make you a better and more confident cook."
-You can get your copy here.

 There are many stuffed pork loin recipes out there, and this one with salami and provolone is my favorite.
 For the holidays, or on any other occasion.